diskuto/diskuto-api/README.md

 5. As a server administrator, you should be able to block content as required by law for your jurisdiction.

-For more information on how FeoBlog accomplishes this, see: [How Does It Work?]
+For more information on how Diskuto accomplishes this, see: [How Does It Work?]

 [How Does It Work?]: ./docs/how_does_it_work.md